fabiennefortunio/google-homepage/README.md

 - index.html ( html code )
 - style.css ( style code )

 Self reflection: This project is not made exactly like the Google page but contains the most important parts.
-With this project i start learning basic HTML + CSS -I will keep practicing to improve on the frontend.
+With this project i start learning basic HTML + CSS -
+Being aware that this is just the beginning of my career i will keep practicing to improve on the frontend while moving forward to the next step JS!